Kannapolis, North Carolina

 Kannapolis lies in the heart of the dynamic Charlotte metro region and offers a host of activities and resources for both business and leisure travelers.
-Downtown Kannapolis includes the historic Gem Theatre, Village Park, Veterans Park and attractions like the NC Music Hall of Fame and the Dale Earnhardt Tribute, as well as shopping and dining opportunities.
+Downtown Kannapolis includes the historic Gem Theatre, Swanee Theater, Village Park, Veterans Park and attractions like the NC Music Hall of Fame and the Dale Earnhardt Tribute, as well as shopping and dining opportunities.

 The city has a rich history of motorsports and music.

 The hometown of Dale Earnhardt, Sr., the City continues to be a destination for racing fans traveling to nearby Charlotte Motor Speedway.
 Guided tours take visitors back to a time when the Intimidator was growing up and driving the streets of Kannapolis.
 No race experience is complete without a visit to our Dale Earnhardt Plaza; a tribute to #3 that was conceived after Dale’s tragic death in 2001.
 In recent years, Stewart-Haas Racing headquarters has located in Kannapolis and is within an hour’s drive of 90 percent of the NASCAR team headquarters located in the region.
-Haas Racing has announced the formation of a Formula One team which will be the first and only one in the United States.

 Kannapolis is the birthplace of George Clinton and funk!
 Located on Dale Earnhardt Boulevard, the North Carolina Music Hall of Fame honors legendary North Carolinian performers like George Clinton, James Taylor, Earl Scruggs, John Coltrane, Kate Smith, Donna Fargo and more.
 Since opening in 2009, more than 20 performers have been inducted at the museum’s annual gala event.
 Group tours are available and museum staff partners with local schools for arts education programs.